tekniktomten/CPP_Raycaster/README.md

 # CPP_Raycaster
-Old project I did for fun and learning before taking my first C++ course
+Old project I did for fun and as a way to try out C++ before taking my first C++ course.
+Everything is software rendered.

 ![](Raycaster/raycaster.gif)